JakeLin/SwiftLanguageWeather/README.md

 * MVVM - Reactively update `ViewController` UI from `ViewModel`

-* Protocal oriented programming - Still learning though and finding the best practise of that.
+* Protocol-Oriented Programming - Still learning though and finding the best practise of that.

 * Value based programming - Use imutable value anywhere.